-Using as little solder as possible, solder ONLY the pad at the lower-right corner of the GPS module.
+Using as little solder as possible, solder ONLY one pad in the center of the GPS module.
 Use only enough solder to get the GPS pad mounted to the board, it won't take very much.
 You should hold the iron for about 5 seconds after the solder flows, then remove the heat and wait at least 30 seconds before you touch anything.
 If you do this right, you should see a nice shiny solder joint filling in the gap between the PC board and the GPS module's pad, with a slight radius as it transitions from the board up to the GPS module's pad.
 The solder should just fill in the half-moon on the side of the GPS module's pad.